typeorm/typeorm/docs/view-entities.md

 })
 ```

-Each view entity must be registered in your connection options:
+Each view entity must be registered in your data source options:

 ```typescript
 import { DataSource } from "typeorm"